-All persons are forbidden to possess firearms, explosives or other dangerous weapons, on any seminary property regardless of the type of carry permit issued to them by the State of New Jersey or the United
+All persons are forbidden to possess firearms, explosives or other dangerous weapons, on any seminary property regardless of the type of carry permit issued to them by the State of New Jersey or the United States Government.

-States Government.
 The only exception is for a federal, state, or local officer or agent who is required by statute to carry a weapon at all times.
-Such students will provide the proper documentation to either the Dean of Academic Affairs or the Dean of Students before attending classes or events at the seminary.
-The Dean's will inform the faculty at the next Faculty Council meeting.
+Such students will provide the proper documentation to either the Dean of Academic Affairs or the Director of Student Care and Outreach before attending classes or events at the seminary.
+The Dean will inform the faculty at the next Faculty Council meeting.